-Have you recently purchased a bean bag and noticed that the zipper had no handle?
+Have you recently purchased bean bag chair covers and noticed that the zipper had no handle?
 While it may look like this is a product defect, the fact is that the Australian Competition and Consumer Commission (ACCC) has regulations that require bean bag manufacturers to omit the tab.

 This handy guide will provide some background information related to the regulations and outline how you can get that childproof bean bag zipper open.